alibahadircoskun/rob-riker-ccie-lab/docs/05-Routed-Core-Config.md

 * Nexus switches use `ip router eigrp` command on interfaces instead of network statements.
 * Nexus switches use `ip router ospf` command with area specification on interfaces.
 * CSR routers use traditional `network` statements under the EIGRP process.
-* The `subnets` keyword in OSPF redistribution is required to redistribute subnets.
 * EIGRP metric parameters (bandwidth, delay, reliability, load, MTU) are required when redistributing into EIGRP on IOS routers.
 * Route-maps are used to control redistribution on all devices.
 * CSR13 and CSR14 use `network 10.0.0.0` which includes all interfaces in the 10.0.0.0/8 range.